iandhall/qfind/readme.md

 ## Speeding up the query

-qfind can be sped up by selecting only a few specific columns, such as name or path, instead of "select *", especially if the star fields expand to many fields, the find command will slow down as it will have to stat a lot more info about each file. "select *" queries will also run a bit slower in the TermSQL/SQLite phase.
+qfind can be sped up by selecting only a few specific columns, such as name or path, instead of `select *`, especially if the star fields expand to many fields, the find command will slow down as it will have to stat a lot more info about each file. `select *` queries will also run a bit slower in the TermSQL/SQLite phase.

 Supply extra args to find to pre-filter the resultset before runnig the SQL e.g.: